California wildfires prompt evacuations amid heat wave

 Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the Mexican border.
 It swiftly grew to more than 1,600 acres (647.5 hectares) acres and prompted evacuation orders for at least 400 homes, authorities said.

 State Route 94 was closed.
+The Mountain Empire Unified School District will be closed Thursday, officials said.

 No injuries were immediately reported, but there were “multiple close calls” as residents rushed to flee, said Capt.
 Thomas Shoots with the California Department of Forestry and Fire Protection.